-At Olivet we are able to cover a curriculum enriched with outings and experiences to enhance students’ understanding of their subjects in the context of the world around them.
-Our curriculum is enriched with field trips to a variety of places and with performances, both as participants and audience members.
+At Olivet School, we are able to cover a curriculum enriched with outings and experiences to enhance students’ understanding of their subjects in the context of the world around them.
+Our curriculum includes field trips to a variety of places and with performances, both as participants and audience members.
 Our facilities and access to green space allow us to offer a range of activities to enhance learning.

-Field Trips in the past have included: Visiting the Mayor’s Office, meeting with Canadian authors, petting farm animals at the Royal Winter Fair, visiting an artist’s home to paint in his studio, theatre visits, visiting professionals at their place of business, Phys.
-Ed. trips to Centennial Hill, regular explorations of the creek and wooded area, bicycle tours of Toronto Island and much more… Furthermore, amazing “one-off” experiences have included overnight camping trips, horseback riding, touring Sault St. Marie and Cessna flights over Toronto.
+Past Field Trips: Visiting the Mayor’s Office, meeting with Canadian authors, petting farm animals at the Royal Winter Fair, visiting an artist’s home to paint in their studio, theatre visits, visiting professionals at their places of business, Phys.
+Ed. trips to Centennial Hill, regular explorations of the creek and wooded area, bicycle tours of Toronto Island, and more.

-Performance Opportunities: Annual French play, Annual end-of-year music production, Christmas Concert and classroom skits.
+Performance Opportunities: French play, end-of-year music production, Christmas Concert, and classroom skits.

-Facilities and Equipment: Laptops, video and still photography, commercial kitchen for occasional cooking, math manipulatives, science equipment, performance stage, gymnasium, sports field, immediate access to large green space with trails and stream.
-We also have a public skating rink and pool nearby that we use regularly for our athletics program.
+Facilities and Equipment: Laptops, video and still photography, math manipulatives, science equipment, performance stage, gymnasium, sports field, and immediate access to large green space with trails and stream.

-Below is a Music Video of the Beatles “Eleanor Rigby” created and directed by our students.
+Click here for a a music video of the Beatles “Eleanor Rigby” created and directed by our students.
 This video was created to instill a sense of loneliness in the viewer.
 We hope you enjoy it.

-French is introduced from both Preschool and Kindergarten onward.
-Our French program is built around the acclaimed AIM method which moves students rapidly into conversational French rather than just having them fill out worksheets and conjugate verbs.
+French is introduced from both preschool and kindergarten onward.
+Olivet School’s French program is built around the acclaimed AIM method, which moves students rapidly into conversational French rather than just having them fill out worksheets and conjugate verbs.
 Students learn gestures to reinforce new vocabulary and build towards performing a French play for parents at the end of the year.
 Our French program produces amazing results; one of the most important being that students enjoy using French, rather than dread their language classes.
-Enjoyment means that students not only learn French but actually want to speak French!
+Enjoyment means that students not only learn French, but actually want to speak French!

 Drama and Dance

-At Olivet we have at least 5 musical and theatrical events each year, including our annual Christmas Concert.
+At Olivet School, we have at least 5 musical and theatrical events each year, including our annual Christmas concert.
 We also regularly attend musicals and play productions to expand students’ understanding of dramatic arts.
-Every year the French department produces a French play for parents.
-The music program also has a cumulative musical production at the end of the year which highlights the acting and musical talents of the students in the older grades.
+Every year, the French department produces a French play for parents.
+The music program also has a cumulative musical production at the end of the year, which highlights the acting and musical talents of the students in the older grades.

 We use technology to build self-motivated learners.
 Laptops are available for specific tasks such as learning touch-typing or working in a specific subject area.